- Learn what asphalt is made of and where it is commonly used.

 Regardless of its type, all asphalt needs some maintenance to provide extra protection and durability.

-Over time, asphalt ingredients can begin to erode and decay from heavy traffic, exposure to the elements, and expansion and contraction.
 Because of this, the use of a sealcoat is absolutely essential to the proper maintenance of any asphalt-paved surface.
 While there are a number of sealing products on the market, we only recommend the use of asphalt emulsion sealer because of its ability to create an effective buffer against traffic, water, oil salt, and other staining agents.

 When asphalt ingredients aren't properly protected with a coat of sealer, they will inevitably crack.
 Leaving even small cracks and fissures exposed and unrepaired will definitely lead to more serious damage such as potholes, crumbling asphalt, and foundation damage.
 This ultimately results in the need for costly asphalt replacement.

-What Is Asphalt's Most Effective Maintenance Strategy?
+What is the Most Effective Maintenance Strategy for Asphalt?

 For homeowners, it's important to understand the ingredients in asphalt because it does need to be maintained on a regular schedule.
 An asphalt driveway can remain in good condition for decades if it is properly cared for.